meister03/discord-cross-hosting/readme.md

 const crosshost = new Manager(`Your MongoDB Connection Url`, {
     machineID: 1,    //  The Machine ID
+})
+start()
-    master: true,   //   Master on true for Initalizing }) start() async function start(){
+async function start(){